THE FAMILIES WE SERVE

 OUR STORY AND VISION

-The seeds for Building Healthier America were planted in 1997, when the Robert Wood Johnson Foundation funded the HealthPartners Institute and what is now known as the Center for Children with Special Health Care Needs at the University of Minnesota for a study¹ that identified some of the hurdles that families face when navigating a disability or chronic illness diagnosis.
+The seeds for Building Healthier Community were planted in 1997, when the Robert Wood Johnson Foundation funded the HealthPartners Institute and what is now known as the Center for Children with Special Health Care Needs at the University of Minnesota for a study¹ that identified some of the hurdles that families face when navigating a disability or chronic illness diagnosis.

 SUPPORT OUR WORK WITH A FINANCIAL CONTRIBUTION.